easbar/fast_paths/README.md

 let fast_graph = fast_paths::load_from_disk("fast_graph.fp");
 ```

-To be able to use the graph in a 32bit WebAssembly environment it needs to be transformed to a 32bit representation when using a 64bit system.
-This can be achieved with these two methods.
-Using these methods will only work for graphs that do not exceed the 32bit limit.
-The resulting size on disk will be 50% less than when using `save_to_disk`, but 50% more RAM will be needed during the process of saving the graph to disk.
+To be able to use the graph in a 32bit WebAssembly environment it needs to be transformed to a 32bit representation when preparing it on a 64bit system.
+This can be achieved with the following two methods, but it will only work for graphs that do not exceed the 32bit limit.
 ```rust
 fast_paths::save_to_disk32(&fast_graph, "fast_graph32.fp");
 let fast_graph = fast_paths::load_from_disk32("fast_graph32.fp");
 ```
+Note that the resulting size on disk will be 50% less than when using `save_to_disk`, but 50% more RAM will be needed during the process of saving the graph to disk.

 ### Preparing the graph after changes